-You should start here, with our picks for the best boxing games on Switch and mobile.
-With big-hitters – no pun intended – all of which are available now for you to play.
+With our picks for the best boxing games on Switch and mobile, you’ll always land a hit.
+We’ve got big hitters – no pun intended – all of which are available now for you to play right now.
 Whether you’re looking for a realistic sim of throwing right hooks in the ring, or you’re after something that might make you a little fitter in your real life, we’ve got the best of the bunch ready for you to peruse.

-For more athletic pursuits, check out our picks for the best basketball games, rugby games, cricket games, football games, baseball games, and ping pong games on Switch or mobile.
+For more athletic pursuits, check out our picks for the best basketball games, rugby games, cricket games, football games, baseball games, and ping pong games.
 Or, if you’re looking to fight with swords and shurikens rather than fists, see our detailed lists of the best samurai games and the best ninja games to get a slice of the action.